pranavsrivatsaVL/python-snippets/README.md

 # Python Snippets

-This repo is a collection of programs which were seperate repos before.
-Aggregated into a single repo.
+A collection of programs which were seperate repos before, aggregated into a single repo.

 Feedback/suggestions to improve code quality are welcome.